Strobesstrobes

 • ✓Scanning is cheap and frequent (often continuous); pentesting is more expensive and periodic.

-This guide lays out exactly how penetration testing and vulnerability scanning differ across depth, automation, cost, and false positives, then explains why most security programs need both and where continuous testing fits.
+This guide lays out exactly how penetration testing and vulnerability scanning differ across depth, automation, cost, and false positives.
+You will see the same finding handled both ways, a real report excerpt, and where continuous testing fits so an exploitable bug does not sit for a year.

 What is the difference between penetration testing and vulnerability scanning?